Profzubbyd/66DaysofData/README.md

 ### Day 46
 Today, I focused on learning web scraping with selenium through some YouTube videos.
 Yesterday while extracting the data for the project I encountered a bug.
 So I'd continue with the project tomorrow.

+### Day 47
+Today, I learnt about Urllib requests.
+I combined it with selenium to extract the data required.
+All this is needed in the project I'm working on now.

+### Day 48
+Wow, just 18 days to go.
+It's been an awesome journey so far.
+- Today, I finalized the Data collection code and I'm currently extracting the data as I type this.
+It's going to take a while to be fully extracted because the data required for this project is large.